kyillene/ZREC/README.md

-# ZREC: Subject Behavior Analysis and Mean and Percentile Subject Opinion Score Recovery from Noisy Observations #
+# ZREC: Subject Behavior Analysis and Recovery of Mean and percentile Opinion Scores from Noisy Observations #

 * MOS recovery with corresponding CI